CAFAudit/audit-service/docs/pages/en-us/Architecture.md

 ### Elasticsearch Indices and Type Mappings

-On a tenant's first call of the Audit library, an index is created for the tenant.
+On the audited application's first call to the Audit library, an index is created for the tenant.
 A tenant's Elasticsearch index, type and document meta-field identifiers (`index/type/doc`) are seen as `<tenantId>_audit/cafAuditEvent/applicationAuditEvent`.

     GET /1_audit/_mapping/cafAuditEvent
     {